Azure/azure-webjobs-sdk-extensions/README.md

 The above messages are fully declarative, but you can also set the message properties in your job function code (e.g. add message attachments, etc.).

-To register the SendGrid extensions, call `config.UseSendGrid()` in your startup code.
+To register the SendGrid extensions, call `config.AddSendGrid()` in your startup code.
 For more information on the SendGrid binding, see the [SendGrid samples](https://github.com/Azure/azure-webjobs-sdk-extensions/blob/master/src/ExtensionsSample/Samples/SendGridSamples.cs).

 ### ErrorTrigger